UPM-ROB-Lab/IJPR-2025/README.md

 ## Acknowledgments

-The authors greatly appreciate
+The authors greatly appreciate the creators of the following models:
-[Include any acknowledgments here.]
+[Segment Anything Model](https://github.com/facebookresearch/segment-anything) by Kirillov et al and [Stable Diffusion](https://github.com/CompVis/stable-diffusion) by Robin Rombach et al.
+Their innovative work and contributions have been instrumental in the development of this project.